Turner syndrome: Epidemiology

-Turner syndrome occurs in between one in 2000 and one in 5000 females at birth.
+Turner syndrome occurs in between one in 2,000 and one in 5,000 females at birth.

 Approximately 99 percent of fetuses with Turner syndrome spontaneously terminate during the first trimester.
 Turner syndrome accounts for about 10 percent of the total number of spontaneous abortions in the United States.

 History

-The syndrome is named after Henry Turner, an endocrinologist from Illinois, who described it in 1938.
-In Europe, it is often called Ullrich–Turner syndrome or Bonnevie–Ullrich–Turner syndrome to acknowledge that earlier cases had also been described by European doctors Kristine Bonnevie and Otto Ullrich.
-In Russian and USSR literature, it is called Shereshevsky–Turner syndrome to acknowledge that the condition was first described as hereditary in 1925 by the Soviet endocrinologist Nikolai Shereshevsky, who believed that it was due to the underdevelopment of the gonads and the anterior pituitary gland and was combined with congenital malformations of internal development.
+The syndrome is named after Henry Turner, an American endocrinologist, who described it in 1938.
+In Europe, it is often called Ullrich–Turner syndrome and was sometimes called Bonnevie–Ullrich syndrome although the latter term is rarely used today.
+Both syndrome names acknowledge(d) that earlier cases had also been described 1930 by European doctors Kristine Bonnevie and Otto Ullrich.
+In Russian and Soviet literature, it is called Shereshevsky–Turner syndrome to acknowledge that the condition was first described as hereditary in 1925 by the Soviet endocrinologist Nikolai Shereshevsky, who believed that it was due to the underdevelopment of the gonads and the anterior pituitary gland and was combined with congenital malformations of internal development.

 The first published report of a female with a 45,X karyotype was in 1959 by Charles Ford and colleagues in Harwell near Oxford, and Guy's Hospital in London.
 It was found in a 14-year-old girl with signs of Turner syndrome.

+Cultural and social impacts

+In many cultures, the symptoms of Turner Syndrome—particularly short stature and infertility—carried social stigmas.
+Historically, women who were unable to conceive were often marginalized or considered undesirable as wives.
+For example, Turner syndrome has been identified with the ayelonit gender category in Rabbinic Judaism, where it connoted an apparent woman with "masculine" characteristics.
+While the understanding of TS has improved, the psychological impact of infertility remains a significant concern for many women with the condition.
+In modern times, advocacy groups have played a vital role in raising awareness and offering support to those with TS, helping to reduce stigma and provide better access to medical care.